openactive/2018-20.openactive.io/developer.md

 </div>
 <div class="two">

-### Opportunity Data Dashboard
 The Opportunity Data Dashboard lists all of the opportunity data feeds we have currently available.

 Because no single platform or app holds all the data available under OpenActive, we’ve designed the first set of OpenActive standards to support developers in harvesting and collecting data from multiple sources.

 Explore the dashboard to find the data you need, identify which feeds conform to our standards, and provide feedback to publishers.